AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 1. **Enhancement**: Update the `delete` command to remove a donor and all of their associated donation records in a single operation. <br>

-   **Current Behaviour**: Users must manually delete all donation records with respect to a donor before they are able to delete a donor. <br>
+   **Current Behaviour**: Currently, a donor cannot be deleted until all of their associated donation records have been manually removed by the user. <br>

    **Feature Flaw**: This is a feature not a bug, because in real life, users would most likely want to preserve a donor's donation records in the system for audit purposes, even if the donor is past the age of eligibility.
 Therefore, we have intentionally made deleting a donor and their donation records difficult.
 However, some users, such as PE-D testers, have expressed that the current functionality is time-consuming. <br>

-   **Proposed Change**: We can add an optional flag (e.g. such as the `--all` flag) to the `delete` command that allows users to remove all donation records that are linked to the donor. <br>
+   **Proposed Change**: We can add an optional flag (e.g. such as the `--all` flag) to the `delete` command that allows users to remove all donation records linked to the donor. <br>

    **Expected Behaviour**: When a user runs `delete 3 --all`, the system prompts the user for confirmation and then deletes the donor along with all associated donation records after the user has confirmed the deletion. <br><br>

 2. **Enhancement**: Update the `list` command to display both the donor list and the donation record list. <br>

    **Current Behaviour**: The `list` command currently only displays the entire donor list when executed.
 Donation records currently can only be accessed individually via other commands such as `finddonations`.
-We had this design as it prioritizes quick retrieval of specific records and avoids overwhelming users with a full list of donation records. <br>
+We had this design as we believe it prioritizes quick retrieval of specific records and avoids overwhelming users with a full list of donation records. <br>

-    **Feature Flaw**: Some users, such as PE-D testers, noted that they cannot get an overview of all donation records in the system, which they considered to be limiting and inconvenient for those who want to see the full donation record list. <br>
+    **Feature Flaw**: Some users, such as PE-D testers, noted that they cannot get an overview of all donation records in the system, which they considered to be limiting and inconvenient for those who want to see the full donation record list.<br>

-.
-    **Proposed Change**: We propose a solution of updating the existing `list` command to optionally display all donation records alongside the donor list. <br>
+    **Proposed Change**: We propose updating the existing `list` command to optionally display the entire donation record list alongside the donor list. <br>

-    **Expected Behaviour**: When the enhanced `list` command is used, users are able to view both the donor and donation record list. <br><br>
+    **Expected Behaviour**: When the enhanced `list` command is executed, users are able to view both the donor and donation record list. <br><br>

 3.  **Enhancement**: Improve the existing duplication check to warn users when a donor with a similar name and same phone number already exists in the BloodNet system. <br>